Salish Sea Sentinels

 Examples of sentinel actions include:

-• Calling cargo ships over the radio to alert them of whales ahead
+• Alerting ferries and cargo ships of whales ahead

 • Contacting the military to halt exercises when whales are near